Police back off as peaceful protests push deep reforms

 Trump’s leadership during both has been called into question by Democrats and a few Republicans who viewed his response to COVID-19 as too little, too late, and his reaction to protests as heavy handed and insensitive.

-On Sunday, U.S. Sen. Mitt Romney marched in a protest in Washington against police mistreatment of minorities, making him the first known Republican senator to do so.
+On Sunday, U.S. Sen. Mitt Romney of Utah marched in a protest in Washington against police mistreatment of minorities, making him the first known Republican senator to do so.

 “We need a voice against racism, we need many voices against racism and against brutality,” Romney, who represents Utah, told NBC News.